ipozdnyakov/small_x_dijets/readme.txt

 			  based on triggers + selection - "central_trg", "forward2_trg", "forward3_trg" samples
 			  based on dataset  + selection - "unbiased" sample

-/samples_merging	- [IN PROGRESS] new samples for calculating weights and merging
+/samples_merging	- [DONE] new samples for calculating weights and merging
 			  based on dataset 		 - "low_pthat", "high_pthat" samples
 			  based on datasets and triggers - "central", "central_no_fwd", "forward" samples based on reweighting		 - "merged" sample
+			 //weight of forward for pt35 and eta 2.1 is 0.3, but stats decreases by less than 1%

 /pileup			- [IN PROGRESS] the same as for JEC, but reference file not written yet